shibbard/aclip2/readme.md

 After running both scripts, you will have two zip files (`<project_name>-png.zip` and `<project_name>-svg.zip`) containing the processed PNG and SVG images in the input folder.

-## Dependencies
-The scripts require the following Python libraries to be installed:

-- `Pillow`
-- `svgwrite`